Mamena2020/nodemi/README.md

    You can add more locale Code to `locales`. by default `locales` are only available for English `en`, and for Indonesia `id`.

-   - Default validation Messages
+   - Default validation error Messages

-   After you add more locale, its important to add the validation messages in `core/locale/LangValidation.js` file, so validation messages will generate base on locale.
+   After you add more locale, its important to add the validation messages in `core/locale/LangValidation.js` file, so validation error messages will generate base on locale.

    ```

       const langValidation = Object.freeze({
           required: {
               en: "The _attribute_ is required",